wrightmat/dnd-eberron/adventures/C03. Riddles of the Third Age/Future Adventure Concepts.md

 ### DM Notes

 * Use a Hoard Golem (ToB1) somewhere in an abandoned dragon lair with an unprotected hoard.
-* If the players return to Shae Mordai, use the Haugbui (ToB1).
+* If the players return to Shae Mordai, use the Haugbui (ToB1) as a boss monster.
 * Slow Storm (ToB1) is a fun chaose-themed monster that should be used somewhere.

 ### References